armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

 - Added optional query params to the GET /pipelines endpoint.
 - Return all pipelines triggered when the given pipeline configuration id completes with the given status.
 Initially used by (https://github.com/spinnaker/orca/pull/4448).
 - Added three new config flags to each object type under service-storage.
-   - Two of the three are performance improvements which you can read about in the [pull request](https://github.com/spinnaker/front50/pull/1249).
+   - Two of the three are performance improvements which you can read about [here](https://spinnaker.io/changelogs/1.31.0-changelog/#front50)

 ### Kayenta
 - Added a storage service migrator.